ygorelik/ydk-gen/sdk/python/README.rst

                         if not set, /usr/local/include is assumed
     CPLUS_INCLUDE_PATH  location of C++ include files;
                         if not set, /usr/local/include is assumed
+    CMAKE_LIBRARY_PATH  Location of Python shared libraries;
+                        if not set, default system library location is assumed

 If user environment is different from the default one (different Python installation or different